 In today’s scandals, details continue to seep out.
-But we know this: Hillary’s campaign hired a British firm to concoct a phony dossier describing Russian collusion with the Trump campaign.
+Long story short: Hillary’s campaign hired a British firm to research Russian collusion with the Trump campaign.
+The result was the infamous dossier, full of salacious detail.
 They would leak this dossier to the press.
-The dossier, known widely at upper levels of State and the CIA to be false, implicated a Trump associate, one Carter Page.
-The Deep State people went to a FISA court (The Foreign International Surveillance Act of 1978 created FISA courts to spy on foreign actors working within the US) to get a warrant to surveil Mr. Page, and consequently the Trump operation, using the phony dossier to prove foreign collusion.
-The details are all still coming out, but there is a world of difference between hiring burglars to spy on your political enemies and knowingly, intentionally, bringing phony evidence to court to obtain a warrant to spy on your political enemies.
+Known widely at upper levels of State and the CIA to be false, the dossier implicated a Trump associate, one Carter Page.
+Some bad actors went to a FISA court (The Foreign International Surveillance Act of 1978 created FISA courts to spy on foreign actors working within the US) to get a warrant to surveil Mr. Page, and consequently the Trump operation.
+In applying for the warrant, they used the phony dossier to prove foreign collusion.
+The details are all still coming out.
+This scandal is as major as Watergate, if not moreso, and will without a doubt drag on for years.

 Consider the timing.
 It took a little more than two years for Watergate to completely unfold, from burglary to resignation.
-At this writing, details seem to come out daily on the FISA court affair, and, like Watergate, it’s not a stretch to imagine that culpability will ultimately be proven right up to the Obama White House.
-But this will grind on a long time yet.
+At this writing, the FISA/email scandals are both well more than two years old.
+This will grind on a long time yet.

 The economic situations couldn’t be more dissimilar, however.
 In the 70’s we were in a recession, evidenced by high unemployment (9% peak in 1975) and high inflation.
 The term stagflation comes from this time.
 There was a middle east oil embargo that began in ’73.
 There was a ’73 – ’74 stock market crash.
 Unemployment didn’t come down to 6% until June ’78.
 The top individual marginal tax rate was 70%, and the top corporate rate was 48%.
 (Anyone remember Gerald Ford’s WIN buttons?
 Whip Inflation Now.
 As though wearing a button would accomplish anything).
 And the Vietnam war raged on and on.
 The news was, to say the least, depressing.